 - Complete comprehensive behavioral health evaluations and assessments

 - Provide treatment/care services

-- Demonstrate knowledge of child and adolescent development and emotional disorders
+- Demonstrate knowledge of child, adolescent and early adult development and emotional disorders

 - Demonstrate knowledge of Family Systems assessments, differential treatment approaches and interventions including intensive case management services

 - Demonstrate knowledge of documentation standards and capacity to meet documentation expectations

 - Provide Child, Adolescent and Transitioning Youth treatment services within a wraparound context involving multiple system planning and coordination